milesj/shapeshifter/README.md

 All attribute type definitions support the `nullable` modifier, which accepts a boolean value, and triggers the following:

-* React: Non-nullable fields will append `isRequired` to the prop type.
+* Flow: Nullable fields will prepend `?` to each type alias.
-* Flowtype: Nullable fields will prepend `?` to each type alias.
+* PropTypes: Non-nullable fields will append `isRequired` to the prop type.
 * TypeScript: Does nothing, please use `--strictNullChecks` provided by TypeScript.

 ```json